 That afternoon, Joos, Drinkwitz and MU athletic director Jim Sterk had their first conversation over the phone.
-Drinkwitz was to coach Appalachian State in the Sun Belt Conference championship game the next day, so Sterk and Joos assumed the call wouldn’t last more than 20 minutes.
+Drinkwitz was to coach the Mountaineers in the Sun Belt Conference championship game the next day, so Sterk and Joos assumed the call wouldn’t last more than 20 minutes.
 But 45 minutes later, associate ADs Sarah Reesman and Tim Hickman had joined the party in Sterk’s office, still talking with Drinkwitz.

 Immediately after, Sterk called then-MU Chancellor Alexander Cartwright.

 “I really want you to talk to this guy,” Sterk said, “because I think he’s really special.”

 Four days later, Missouri announced that Drinkwitz would be the 33rd football coach in program history.
 It capped Drinkwitz’s meteoric rise through the coaching ranks from 22-year-old high school assistant to Southeastern Conference head coach at 37.

 But 359 days prior to his introductory press conference in Boone County, Drinkwitz was donning black and gold at the same kind of event.
 He was being introduced in Boone, North Carolina, in what was his first head coaching position, at Appalachian State.

 “How long is Eli here in Boone?” a reporter asked.